-Take Linear Algebra (MATH 357) before taking Quantum Mechanics (PHYS 580).
-Although it is not a prerequisite, a working knowledge of linear algebra makes quantum mechanics easier.
+Consider taking Linear Algebra (MATH 357) before taking Quantum Mechanics (Phys 580).
+Although not a prerequisite for Quantum or a Physics requirement, a working knowledge of linear algebra makes quantum mechanics easier.

-1.5 Assessment
+2.5 Assessment

 Truman has an important assessment program consisting of several tests, surveys, and a portfolio of writings gathered throughout a student's time at Truman.
 These instruments are a way for the university to evaluate itself, and have no effect on academic standing or on GPA.
 However, try to do the best you can, as the university uses these assessment tools to improve its programs.
 This affects not only you, but also those who follow in years to come.